berenceylan/tempFeeder/README.md

 ### 2- Raspberry PI

 I have a cron working on raspberry.
-It works once a minute and sends temperature data to my mySQL database.
+It works once a minute and sends temperature data to my mySQL database.It uses ds18b20 sensor to measure temperature.

 #### To-Do